Modulus for bases of matroids: Introduction

 The modulus of the family of spanning trees on undirected graphs was studied in \cite{pietrofairest}.
 Their work involves the probabilistic interpretation of the spanning tree modulus:

 where $\Ga$ is the spanning tree family of an undirected graph $G=(V,E)$, and $\co(\Ga)$ is the convex hull of indicator vectors of all spanning trees in $\Ga$.
-The authors in \cite{pietrofairest} show that the optimal density $\eta^*$ of the problem (\ref{eq:co}) is closely related to two well-investigated concepts in graph theory, namely the strength \cite{gusfieldtree,cunninghamoptimal,cunninghamfaster, catlin1992} and the fractional arboricity of graphs \cite{fastapproximation,hong2016fractional, catlin1992}, and they also propose a deflation process for graphs that identifies a hierarchical structure of graphs.
+The authors in \cite{pietrofairest} show that the optimal density $\eta^*$ of the problem (\ref{eq:co}) is closely related to two well-investigated concepts in graph theory, namely the strength \cite{gusfieldtree,cunninghamoptimal,cunninghamfaster, catlin1992} and the fractional arboricity of graphs \cite{fastapproximation,hong2016fractional, catlin1992}, and they also propose a deflation process for graphs that identifies a hierarchical structure of graphs.\\

 The concepts of strength and fractional arboricity of graphs are actually special cases of the corresponding concepts for matroids.
 Let us revisit these notions.
-For a loopless matroid $M(E,\cI)$ on the ground set $E$ with a family of independent sets $\cI$ and rank function $r$, the {\it strength} of $M$ is defined as:
+For a loopless matroid $M(E,\cI)$ on the ground set $E$ with a family of independent sets $\cI$ and rank function $r$, the {\it density} $\theta(M)$ of $M$ is defined as $|E|/r(E)$, the {\it strength} of $M$ is defined as:

 and the {\it fractional arboricity} of $M$ is defined as:

 In \cite{catlin1992}, the authors present several characterizations of matroids (or graphs) $M$ for which $S(M) = D(M)$ \cite[Theorem 6]{catlin1992}.
 One such characterization is that there exists a positive integer $t$ and a family $\cF$ of bases (or spanning trees) of $M$, such that each element $e \in E$ appears in exactly $t$ bases in $\cF$.
 For the graph case, these graphs have been called by several names, including homogeneous graphs \cite{pietrofairest}, strongly balanced graphs \cite{rucinski1986strongly}, and uniformly dense graphs \cite{catlin1992}.
 In this paper, a matroid $M$ for which